 If you launched a game that ticked these boxes but the uptake was still slow, and the numbers didn’t hit the highs you’d hoped they would, it’s possible the issue was with the incentive.

 Experiences and opportunities work really well too.
 Think guest appearance on a blog or podcast.
 Professional recognition or company promotion.
-Unique, engaging and priceless.
+Unique, engaging, and priceless.
 Loyalty can’t be bought after all.
-And these are low cost rewards that promote the business in and of themselves.
+And these are low-cost rewards that promote the business in and of itself.

 Another clever device is to celebrate all participants.
 Games that focus solely on the winner risk missing out on the chance to connect with every other player.
 You now have their data, their attention, and an interesting, personalised conversation starter.
 So make sure you use it.

-And we’re right to.
+And we’re right too.
 Fun fact – it’s even more critical when it comes to gamification in business.
-For starters it provides bottled insights on the participants that needs to be leveraged in subsequent communications.
+For starters, it provides bottled insights on the participants that need to be leveraged in subsequent communications.
 It also gives a bigger picture understanding of how the game is meeting the business goals originally set for it.

 How to Strategise It